-h.
-The MCOP shall notify ODM when the MCOP denies credentialing to a provider for program integrity reasons.
+- j.
+The MCOP shall notify ODM when the MCOP denies credentialing to a provider for program integrity reasons. - k.

-- i.
 The MCOP shall notify ODM when there is a change in a network provider's circumstances that may affect the provider's eligibility to participate in the managed care program, including when a provider panel application is denied or a provider panel agreement is terminated for program integrity reasons.
-The MCOP shall provide the reason for the denial or the termination. - j.
-The MCOP shall provide to ODM a report of all open program integrity related audits and investigations related to fraud, waste and abuse activities for identifying and collecting overpayments, utilization review and provider compliance.
-The report shall include, but is not limited to, audits and investigations performed, overpayments identified, overpayments recovered and other program integrity actions taken; such as, corrective action plans, provider education, financial sanctions and sanctions by a provider, during the previous contracting period and for each ongoing quarter. - k.
+The MCOP shall provide the reason for the denial or the termination. - I. The MCOP shall provide to ODM a quarterly report of all open program integrity related audits and investigations related to fraud, waste, and abuse activities for identifying and collecting overpayments, utilization review, and provider compliance.
+The report shall include, but is not limited to, audits and investigations performed, overpayments identified, overpayments recovered, and other program integrity actions taken; such as, corrective action plans, provider education, financial sanctions, and sanctions by a provider, during the previous contracting period and for each ongoing quarter. - m.
 Coordination with Law Enforcement.
-The MCOP shall request deconfliction to facilitate coordination with law enforcement and to reasonably prevent conflicts with active investigations. - i.
-Prior to initiating an audit, investigation, review, recoupment or withhold, or involuntarily terminating a provider, the MCOP must request deconfliction and receive permission from ODM to proceed.
+The MCOP shall stand down upon submission of either a fraud, waste, or abuse referral or a submission of a request for deconfliction.